Md-Jamiul-Haque/ns-3/installing-specific-python-version-alongside-systemwide-python.md

 ```

 ### Step 4: Install Python 3.11 (Target Specific Version)
-Next, introduce the dedicated Python 3.11 runtime environment.
-You must install the python3.11-venv package explicitly; otherwise, Python 3.11 will lack the architectural ability to
-encapsulate isolated development contexts.
+Now you can install the Python 3.11 runtime.
+Make sure to include the `python3.11-venv` package explicitly, as you will need it to create virtual environments later.

 ```bash
 sudo apt install -y python3.11 python3.11-venv python3.11-dev
 ```
-Verify the presence and release status of the newly added interpreter:
+Verify that the new interpreter is installed correctly.

 ```bash
 python3.11 --version
 ```

 ### Step 5: Verify the Installation Paths
-To confirm that both interpreters reside in separate paths without causing systemic execution overlap, query the absolute binary mapping inside your shell environment:
+To confirm that both Python versions live in separate places and won't conflict with each other, check their absolute paths in your terminal.

 ```bash
 which python3.14